erroronline1/caro/readme.md

     * pdo_odbc
     * zip
     * php_pdo_sqlsrv_82_nts_x64.dll (sqlsrv)
-* my.ini (MySQL) max_allowed_packet = 100M / [SQL SERVER](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-network-packet-size-server-configuration-option?view=sql-server-ver16) 32767
+* my.ini (MySQL) / mysql.conf.d/mysql.cnf (MariaDB) max_allowed_packet = 100M / [SQL SERVER](https://learn.microsoft.com/en-us/sql/database-engine/configure-windows/configure-the-network-packet-size-server-configuration-option?view=sql-server-ver16) 32767
 * Manually set mime type for site-webmanifest as application/manifest+json for IIS servers.
 * Set up api/setup.ini, especially the used sql subset and its credentials, packagesize in byte according to sql-configuration.
 * Run api/install.php, you will be redirected to the frontpage afterwards - no worries, in case of a rerun nothing will happen.